 2. Start by asking your rheumatologist one or two open-ended questions.

-~ “How do you follow a typical Sjogren’s patient over time?”
+“How do you follow a typical Sjogren’s patient over time?” and

 Other possible questions:

-~ “What can you tell me about the disease?
+“What can you tell me about Sjogren's?
 What can I expect over time?”

 3. If your rheumatologist seems out of touch with general Sjogren’s knowledge, it may still might be possible to work together.
 This could be worth it if you have few options.
 You might try this approach: